 - Pour the vindaloo into the Instant Pot, close the pressure valve, and select High Pressure for 5 minutes.
 Allow the pressure to Natural Release for 10 minutes, then do a Quick Release manually.

 - Check the gravy and if it is too thin for your liking, remove the chicken, meat, or tofu and select the Sauté function.
+If your Instant Pot as a low option, choose that.
 Simmer the sauce for up to 5 minutes.
 Keep an eye on it because the liquid will evaporate quickly.

 - Taste for seasonings: salt, sugar, and heat level.
 Add some ground chili if needed.
 If you feel the sauce needs mellowing, start by adding 1 to 2 tablespoons of cream, yogurt, or coconut milk until the flavors suit your tastebuds.
 Serve with rice and/or bread of your choice.